pjtunstall/push-swap/README.md

 ### Results

 On 10,000 tests, our implementation of Fred Orion's algorithm took an average of 555 instructions to sort 100 numbers, with a standard deviation of 24.
-Of all the ways we've tried so far, this is the winner, and it sounds like FO may have achieved some further optimization that wasn't revealed in his summary, unless I've overlooked it.
+Of all the ways we've tried so far, this is the winner, and it sounds like Fred may have achieved some further optimization that wasn't revealed in his summary, unless I've overlooked it.
 He says he sorted 100 with a mean of 510 instructions.
 I don't know how many tests he did.
 To sort 500 numbers, he reports a mean of 3750 instructions; our version scored 4216 on 100 trials, with a standard deviation of 121.

 We tried varying the number of buckets used in this technique: Four buckets performed somewhat worse at 569 instructions (standard deviation: 23), and two buckets even worse at 573 (standard deviation: 26).

 Ali Yigit Ogun's "Turk" algorithm achieved a mean of 561 instructions, with a standard deviation of 23, the worst cases being in the low 600s.
 (Without Ali's cost calculation, the mean was 1387, and the standard deviation 79.
 Our initial checks to see if the stack can be simply swapped and rotated into order made no difference in this test.)

-Dan Sylvain did pretty well with his strategy of and sorting all but the longest increasing subsequence into two buckets on B, then insertion sorting back to A with a cost check.
+Dan Sylvain did pretty well with his strategy of sorting all but the longest increasing subsequence into two buckets on B, then insertion sorting back to A with a cost check.
 Our implementation scored a mean of 566, with a standard deviation of 21.

 Julien Caucheteux's approach of pushing everything, then insertion sorting with cost checking like Ali on the way back took 584 instructions on average, with a standard deviation of 24.